-We fully commit to Building Bridges to College in the following ways:
+We fully commit to helping students Focus on Their Future in the following ways:

 - 1. We will do whatever it takes for all our students to learn. - 2.
-We will always protect the safety, interests, and rights of all individuals at No Excuses College Prep at Marin Oaks.
+We will always protect the safety, interests, and rights of all individuals at Focus on Your Future at Marin Oaks.